Kyle Tucker Preview, Player Props: Astros vs. Yankees

 Kyle Tucker At The Plate

-- Tucker has 141 hits and an OBP of .374 to go with a slugging percentage of .517.
-All three of those stats rank first among Houston hitters this season.
+- Tucker leads Houston with 142 hits and an OBP of .373, plus a team-best slugging percentage of .514.

-- Among the qualifying hitters in MLB play, he ranks 13th in batting average, 12th in on-base percentage, and 12th in slugging.
+- Among qualifying batters, he ranks 12th in batting average, while his on-base percentage ranks 12th and he is 13th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.